-Consents in writing of: (a) the Directors, (b) our Company Secretary and Compliance Officer, (c) Chief Financial Officer, (d) Lead Managers, (e) the Registrar to the Issue, (f) Legal Advisor to the Issue, (g) Credit Rating Agencies, (h) the Debenture Trustee, and (i) Bankers to the Issue for a respective Tranche Issue, (j) Lead Brokers to the Issue and (l) Refund Bank to act in their respective capacities, have been obtained and the same will be filed along with a copy of this Shelf Prospectus and Tranche Prospectus with the ROC.
+Consents in writing of: (a) the Directors, (b) our Company Secretary and Compliance Officer, (c) Chief Financial Officer, (d) Lead Managers, (e) the Registrar to the Issue, (f) Legal Advisor to the Issue, (g) Credit Rating Agencies, (h) the Debenture Trustee, (i) Lead Brokers for a respective Tranche Issue and (j) Statutory Auditor to act in their respective capacities, have been obtained and the same will be filed along with a copy of this Shelf Prospectus and Tranche Prospectus with the ROC.

-The consent of the Statutory Auditors of our Company, namely Rangamani & Co, Chartered Accountants for (a) inclusion of their names as the Statutory Auditors, (b) examination reports on Reformatted Summary Financial Statements in the form and context in which they appear in this Shelf Prospectus, have been obtained and has not withdrawn such consent and the same will be filed along with a copy of the Shelf Prospectus with the Registrar of Companies, Kerala and Lakshadweep.
+The consent of the Statutory Auditors of our Company, namely Varma & Varma, Chartered Accountants for (a) inclusion of their names as the Statutory Auditors, (b) examination reports on Reformatted Financial Statements in the form and context in which they appear in this Shelf Prospectus, (c) the statement of tax benefits available to the debenture holders in the form and context in which they appear in this Shelf Prospectus; and (d) report on limited review of unaudited standalone financials for the quarter and nine months ended December 31, 2017, unaudited standalone financials for the quarter ended September 30, 2017 and which include unaudited standalone financial statements for the quarter ended June 30, 2017 which was reviewed by M/s.
+Rangamani & Co., have been obtained and has not withdrawn such consent and the same will be filed along with a copy of the Shelf Prospectus with the Registrar of Companies, Kerala and Lakshadweep.